Emporium Shopping Complex, Sukhumvit Road, Bangkok

 Inside Emporium Shopping Complex

-The 6th floor of the Emporium Shopping Complex houses the Emporium SFX Cinema with about 6 movie theatres, offering recently released Hollywood films.
-There is also a large Garden Lounge, where you can have a coffee or soda.
+The 5th floor of the Emporium Shopping Complex houses the EMPrive Cineclub with different movie theatres, offering recently released Hollywood films.

-Emporium stands on its own.
-It is not located close to other major shopping complexes.
-But when looking for famous fashion brands, you may find them here.
-While not located between Siam Square and Central Chitlom, where most of the other fancy shopping complexes are located, it can easily be reached from there by the BTS skytrain in about 10 minutes.
+Emporium used to stand on its own.
+Not anymore with the 'extension' a few years ago of EMQuartier on the opposite side of Sukhumvit Road.
+The malls are connected with expansive walkways, reached from the Mezzanine (M) floor at Emporium.\ (and connecting with the Skytrain Phromphong station).
+When looking for famous fashion brands and luxury watches or jewelry, you will find it here.
+While not located between Siam Square and Central Chitlom, where most of the other fancy shopping complexes are located, it can easily be reached from there by the BTS skytrain.
 The skytrain station is directly connected to Emporium.
-Clearly the Emporium Shopping Complex seems to be the most upmarket shopping complex in Bangkok and Thailand.
-The even bigger Siam Paragon complex (same management) attracts surely more visitors nowadays, but Emporium is still attracting the fashion-conscious crowd.
+Clearly the Emporium Shopping Complex, after almost two decades, is still one of the most upmarket shopping complexes in Bangkok and Thailand.
+The even bigger Siam Paragon complex (same management) attracts maybe more visitors nowadays, but Emporium is still attracting the fashion-conscious crowd.